 You might want to bring some sort of recording device.
 Smartphones are good and there are many reasonable recording device options on the market.
 If you have the sheet music for your song or tune, please bring it.
 It’s not essential though.
 There is a photocopier in the cottage.

 All meals are vegetarian.
 Please contact Mairi if you have any dietary requirements or allergies.
 Mairi brings the food and cooks the Friday evening meal and prepares the food for the course.
 All help towards cleaning, washing up and making salads is gratefully received.
 Mairi recommends that you bring snacks to share at breaks and that you make a beeline for the kitchen as soon as you arrive at Carnie cottage.

 The shop is about 5 minutes walk from Carnie cottage.
 It sells pretty much anything you’d want and also has free internet access.
 Opening times: Friday 9am – 5pm; Saturday 9 -1pm; Sunday closed.

 Carnie cottage has Wifi internet access.
 The cottage also has a landline phone which you are welcome to use.
 Please put your donation in the box by the phone.
 The phone number is 01631 760 207.

 What is the difference between one of Mairi's retreats and a workshop?

-Mairi’s other workshops tend to be in locations around Scotland, and further afield.
-Some last a few days and are in the retreat style, such as those Mairi co-leads with Kath Burlinson or Kedar Brown, and other workshops are for just a few hours and do not tend to have a maximum number of participants.
+Mairi’s other workshops tend to be in locations around Scotland and further afield.
+Some last a few days and are in the retreat style, such as those Mairi coleads with people such as Kath Burlinson or Kedar Brown.
+Other workshops are for just a few hours and do not tend to have a maximum number of participants.